obostjancic/sentry-mirror/README.md

 # Sentry Mirror

-:warning: This application is not ready for customer use yet.

 This application helps customers create data-continuity for ingest traffic during a region relocation, or self-hosted to saas relocation.
 This application will accept inbound ingest traffic on a configured DSN and forward events to one